Hot Tapping: Zero Down Time Modification & Remedial Work with Pressure Vessels

 Making new connections to equipment while it remains in service and under pressure, is the end goal of any hot tapping enterprise; in the case of pipelines and piping, it is primarily used to tie in other pipeline systems.
 Existing, operational loaded facilities (usually tanks, piping, pipelines or water lines) undergo hot tapping to efficiently achieve several important goals.
-Remedial work without shutdowns, disruption of service, product loss, emission negation, and added risk to workers are achieved with this ingenious technique.
+Remedial work without shutdowns, disruption of service, product loss, emission negation, and added risk to workers is achieved with this ingenious technique.
 Sometimes referred to as pressure tapping, wet tapping, or line tapping, the process involves an experienced crew, specialized equipment, and meticulously detailed analysis.

 1.1 Pipeline and Piping Modification

 Though hot tapping is versatile in its application to pressure vessels and storage tanks, the ability to engage in modification and remedial work without interrupting services makes it an indispensable skill in dozens, perhaps hundreds, of industries.
 Hot tapping can be applied to a broad spectrum of materials, including carbon steel, cement, and PVC – on land or underwater.
 Whether carrying crude oil, gasoline, water, natural gas, or sewage, commodity transportation and pressure remain unchanged, no matter how extensive modifications or repairs are.
 Broadly speaking, modification, could be defined as any planned and executed addition to an existing facility, though a distinction is worth noting for remedial work, or repairs (addressed later in detail), which technically could fall within such a general definition.
-The list of various modifications performed in the near century through hot tapping exercises is lengthy, but there are several crucial, commonly performed modifications worth taking note of.
+The list of various modifications performed in the near-century through hot tapping exercises is lengthy, but there are several crucial, commonly performed modifications worth taking note of.

 2 Hot Tapping: Preparation, Risk, and Risk Mitigation

 Historical cold tee (shutdown interconnect) methods for creating pipeline connections or remedial work are still used, though often at the cost of disruption of service for days, increased emissions (particularly in the Natural Gas industry), millions of dollars in expense, and arguably more risk*.
 The decision to choose between a hot tap or a shutdown interconnect, hinges upon a comparative analysis of pros and cons.
 Potential installation difficulties and long term operating issues, against the beneficial economic, environmental, and operating impacts of either route.
 Though the comfort and familiarity of cold connections may hold some appeal, the regular use of hot connections has steadily increased.
-Largely due to ninety years of continuing refinement to standards, techniques, and regulations, risks associated with hot tapping have been mitigated to a significant degree.
+Largely due to ninety years of continuous refinement to standards, techniques, and regulations, risks associated with hot tapping have been mitigated to a significant degree.
 These advances have so significantly reduced hot connection risks that it is commonly deemed superior to the available alternatives.

 Despite the “hot” nature of hot tapping and risks inherent in pressurized operational tanks, piping, and pipelines, it remains a thoroughly planned, calculated, and controlled procedure; exceptional investments in preparation, design, and proper installation are paramount in mitigating risk while completing a project.